Roscoe E. Dean

 Roscoe E. Dean (September 2, 1936 – November 21, 2016) was an American politician.
 He served as a Democratic Party member for the 6th district of the Georgia State Senate.

 Life and career

 Dean was born in Wayne County, Georgia.
-He attended the University of Georgia and John Marshall University.
+He attended the University of Georgia School of Law and John Marshall University.

 Dean served in the Georgia State Senate from 1965 to 1978, representing the 6th district.

 Dean died on November 21, 2016, at the age of 80.